-Incredibly easy, moist, and fluffy Vegan Skillet Cornbread is the only cornbread recipe you need!
+Incredibly easy, moist, and fluffy Vegan Cornbread is the only skillet cornbread recipe you need!
 Customize it how you like, adding jalapeños or fresh cranberries for a seasonal spin.

 Your cornbread prayers have been answered.

 Tell me about your relationship with cornbread.
 Every deep dark secret.
 Are you a super fan?
 Do you like a ratio of more cornmeal to flour?
+Have you made this skillet cornbread yet or this amazing sweet potato chili?

 Are you from the South and loathe a sweet cornbread?
 Are you from the North and loathe a not sweet cornbread?
 Do you like it bejeweled with fun add-ins like roasty corn kernels and jalapeño bits and maybe some freshly grated cheddah?

-This skillet cornbread is everything cornbread should be—super moist on the inside and crispy on the outside, corny (I like a higher ratio of cornmeal to flour for optimal corniness versus cakiness), and supremely packed with flavor.
+This skillet cornbread is everything cornbread should be---super moist on the inside and crispy on the outside, corny (I like a higher ratio of cornmeal to flour for optimal corniness versus cakiness), and supremely packed with flavor.

 Feeling like a one pot meal?
 My Chili Cornbread Casserole is a must!